 Usable space for pedestrians is especially restricted where narrow shoulder widths coincide with guardrail installations.
-Further, locations where vehicles or trailers may be parked cause a hazardous roadway condition by forcing pedestrians into the roadway in order to pass through.
+Further, locations where vehicles or trailers may be parked, and guardrails line the roadway, cause a hazardous roadway condition by forcing pedestrians into the roadway in order to pass through.